TimBoleslawsky/data-science-vault/Notes/Spatial Data Structures.md

-Just like [[Probabilistic Data Structures]], spatial data structures are specialized data structures to solve a specific problem.
+Just like [Probabilistic Data Structures](Probabilistic%20Data%20Structures.md), spatial data structures are specialized data structures to solve a specific problem.
 In the case of spatial data structures these problems are spatial queries like nearest neighbor.
 The idea is to preprocess the list of data points of interest into a data structure that enables faster queries.

 Spatial data structures are useful in lower dimensions (we will specifically look at one and two dimensions here).
-For higher dimensions the methods described below will become worse than linear scan due to the curse of dimensionality (look [[Distances#The Curse of Dimensionality|here]]), and methods like [[Locality-Sensitive Hashing]] are preferred.
+For higher dimensions the methods described below will become worse than linear scan due to the curse of dimensionality (look [here](Distances.md#the-curse-of-dimensionality)), and methods like [Locality-Sensitive Hashing](Locality-Sensitive%20Hashing.md) are preferred.
 ## Range Queries in 1D
 The objective of the range search in one dimension, is to find the numbers in the set $P$ that satisfy the condition $x < p < y$.